CLINICAL SUPPORT & GUIDANCE

 Although you may receive clinical supervision from a wide range of healthcare professionals during your rotations through the various specialty placements, a named Consultant Clinical Supervisor is allocated for each individual placement.

-The Consultant Clinical Supervisor must offer a level of supervision appropriate to the competence and experience of the individual trainee.
+The Consultant Clinical Supervisor must offer a level of supervision appropriate to the competence and experience of the individual doctor.
 This will include on-going clinical teaching and support in clinical activity through observing practice, having developmental conversations, giving regular feedback and providing advice.
 They will also provide teaching and training in the workplace, performing assessments and regular informal or formal review, as well as providing a rapid response to issues as they arise.
-Both trainees and supervisors should be aware at all times of their direct responsibilities for the safety of patients in their care.
+Both postgraduate doctors and supervisors should be aware at all times of their direct responsibilities for the safety of patients in their care.

 You should organise a meeting with your Clinical Supervisor within two weeks of starting your attachment and then at least one more meeting at the end of the attachment.
 It is your responsibility to organise these meetings.